2002 San Diego Chargers season: Week 4: vs. New England Patriots

 Tomlinson's 217 yards tied the franchise record set by Gary Anderson in 1988.
 New England made it at least as far as the San Diego 42 yard line on every one of their ten drives throughout the game.
-The result broke a ten-game losing streak for San Diego against the Patriots.
+The result broke a ten-game losing streak for San Diego against the Patriots, beating them for the first time since the 1970 season.

 Week 5: at Denver Broncos

-Seau missed the game with an ankle injury; on the Broncos' second play, Ed McCaffrey was open on a slant pattern in the vicinity of Harrison Seau's replacement, Zeke Moreno, taking the ball in untouched for a 69-yard touchdown barely two minutes into the game.
+Seau missed the game with an ankle injury his first game missed since the 1999 season finale at Denver; on the Broncos' second play, Ed McCaffrey was open on a slant pattern in the vicinity of Harrison Seau's replacement, Zeke Moreno, taking the ball in untouched for a 69-yard touchdown barely two minutes into the game.
 Denver were soon threatening to score again when they reached a 1st and 10 on the Charger 14, but Harrison intercepted Brian Griese.
 A 14-play, 86-yard drive followed, but Brees was intercepted in the end zone on 2nd and goal from the 6.
 Denver drove 84 yards the other way to double their lead; they faced a 1st and 30, but Griese had completions of 11, 12, 5 and 9 yards to convert on 4th down.
 Bennett batted his own blocked punt out of the end zone for the safety, before Jason Elam's field goal made it 19–0 at halftime.

 On the Chargers' first possession of the second half, Schottenheimer opted for a field goal when the Chargers reached 4th and 1 at the 6.
 Their next four possessions ended with a punt, a Tomlinson fumble, another punt, and Brees' pass being intercepted by Deltha O'Neal and run back for the clinching touchdown.
 Brees passed on every play of the next drive, completing 6 of 11 for 78 yards and Conway's consolation touchdown.